 What is the Global HIV Implementation Science Research Training Fellowship?

-With support from the NIH (National Institute of Allergy and Infectious Diseases), ICAP has established the Global HIV Implementation Science Research Training Fellowship to prepare pre- and post-doctoral individuals for careers as independently-funded researchers and for leadership in global HIV implementation research.
-This fellowship is part of ICAP’s Next Generation Program, a multidisciplinary training initiative that provides students with hands-on training opportunities in New York and around the world.
+With support from the NIH (National Institute of Allergy and Infectious Diseases), ICAP has established the Global HIV Implementation Science Research Training Fellowship to prepare individuals for careers as independently-funded researchers and for leadership in global HIV implementation research.
+This fellowship is part of ICAP’s Next Generation Program, a multidisciplinary training initiative that provides fellows with hands-on training opportunities in New York and around the world.

 What does the Global HIV Implementation Science Research Training Fellowship offer?

 Mentoring and research support Fellows are matched with research mentors from a diverse pool of program faculty to advise them as they pursue domestic or international research projects related to HIV implementation science.

 Didactic coursework in epidemiology and implementation science Fellows engage in streamlined coursework based on an individualized training plan, developed in conjunction with the training coordinator and their research mentors.